aerospike/aerospike-terraform-aws-eks/README.md

 The script will deploy all the resources using Terraform.
 The Terraform template creates an EKS cluster with the AKO controller, along with an Aerospike cluster.

 This will take around 20 to 25 minutes.
 When it's done, you need to create the `aerospike-secret` that the blueprint is using to access the [`features.conf`](https://aerospike.com/docs/server/operations/configure/feature-key) file to validate your Aerospike license.
-So, make sure you have a valid `features.conf` file, put it in the `examples/secrets` folder (the repository is ignoring this file), and run the following command:
+So, make sure you have a valid `features.conf` file, then run the following command:

 ```
-kubectl create secret generic aerospike-secret --from-file=examples/secrets -n aerospike
+kubectl create secret generic aerospike-secret --from-file=<path to features.conf> -n aerospike
 ```

 To confirm that the Aerospike cluster has been created, check the status of the pods running this command: